mcwatts/Hitchhiker/README.md

 Use the following bash script in order to run the Docker on a web server:

 	./runApp.sh
+This will run the Docker image as a conainer in one line.

 Route to use:
 	Prints in console